Where to Stay in Florence: Best Areas & Hotels

 You feel a part of a real Florentine neighborhood at Hotel Pendini, in Piazza della Repubblica, a five-minute walk from the Duomo or the Uffizi.
 Some rooms are large enough for families, and although the hotel is filled with old-world charm, the bathrooms are modern.

 Fifteen minutes from the major sights, the boutique Hotel Collodi is near San Lorenzo, the market, and plenty of dining choices.
 Some rooms at Hotel Lorena have shared baths, and you need to climb stairs to the reception desk, but there's an elevator to higher floors.
 It's across the street from San Lorenzo, and some rooms have views of the Duomo.

 You won't find a more romantic spot in the historic center than recently renovated rooms in a medieval stone tower looking straight out at Brunelleschi's magnificent dome.
 That's what you get at the Hotel Brunelleschi.
 For a special treat, ask for the pool suite with its own terrace.

 To relax in blissful calm after a day's sightseeing and jostling the inevitable crowds below, take the complimentary guest shuttle to Villa La Vedetta, near Piazzale Michelangelo.
 Rooms in this peaceful retreat overlooking the city are beautifully appointed, and there's a pool and terrace, along with a sumptuous breakfast.

-In a peaceful riverside setting, away from the crowds around the historic sights, Hotel Mulino di Firenze offers guests free parking and a free shuttle into the center, a boon for families touring Tuscany by car.
+In a peaceful riverside setting, away from the crowds around the historic sights, Hotel Mulino di Firenze offers guests free parking and a free shuttle into the center, and a swimming pool that makes it popular with families.
 Vaulted ceilings and other rustic antique features recall its origins as a water mill.
-The restaurant, which serves breakfast and dinner, overlooks the river, and in warm weather you can dine on the covered terrace.
-The hotel also has a pool.
+The restaurant, which serves breakfast and dinner, overlooks the river, and in warm weather, you can dine on the covered terrace.